 Covid-19 brought up panic and fear for everyone.
 The whole world found difficult to adjust.
 Everyone talks about covid-19 death rates, speaking about worldwide grief, but there are families who struggle to overcome other losses.
-I want to talk about miscarriages – upspoken grief.
+I want to talk about miscarriage – upspoken grief.

 Examples of pregnancy-related loss I work with are: Infertility, IVF, Miscarriage, Stillbirth